-A request for proposal (or RFP) is a formal request for an agency or company to submit a proposal to obtain a contract or job.
+A request for proposal (RFP) is a formal request for an agency or company to submit a proposal to obtain a contract or job.
 An RFP is an important component for many enterprises; a lot of the time, it can be the first impression your company makes with various service providers, especially since most people submitting an RFP are not experts in that given service or software.

-Because of this, it can be difficult to draft up a great RFP.
-Here are a few tips on how to write an RFP for membership management software.
+Because of this, it can be difficult to draft a great RFP.
+Here are a few tips on how to write an RFP for organization membership management software.
 If you’re in need of a template to create your membership management RFP, we’ve got you covered!